 The purpose of the program is to give our students the opportunity to complete a defined project which is both of real value to your organisation and a valuable learning experience for the student.
-Students would work approximately 1-2 days a week for a semester (12 weeks) or as a more intensive internship over semester and mid-semester breaks.
+Students would work approximately 1 – 2 days a week over a 12-week semester or as a more intensive internship over semester and mid-semester breaks.
 You will receive:

 - Engagement with talented and motivated students.

 - Strengthening of educational and business links with ANU.

 - Interns who are fully insured by the University.

 There are no costs involved in participating in the internship program, apart from providing the intern with office space, and the facilities and resources they need to complete their work.
 The host organisation will also need to provide a supervisor who will have general oversight and responsibility for the intern's work.

 What are the insurance implications?

 Interns will be fully insured by the University for public liability, travel and personal accident.
 However, the University will not be liable for any negligent act or omission on the part of the host organisation that results in injury to, or loss or damage of personal property of a student.